 When you call Screen Medics for a porch screen of your own, you’ll find that we have more options to offer you than just different sizes of mesh.
 We have screens that will stand up to more active families, ones that can provide more shade, even screens that can be customized to otherwise hard to fit areas like arches.
 No matter the size, space, or shape of your porch, we can help you customize your porch screens to your individual liking.

 At Screen Medics, we can customize and install your porch screens right on site with our mobile screen replacement and installation service.
 This means that we can save our customers quite a bit of time since we are able to make any needed adjustments while we are there at your home!

 If you would like to learn more about our porch screens or other services and products that we offer, we want to hear from you!
 Give us a call today, and let us get you started on a relaxing porch screen you’ll enjoy for many evenings to come!

-At Screen Medics, we offer porch screens to residents of Raleigh, Cary, Apex, Holly Springs, Fuquay-Varina, Willow Spring, Pittsboro, Chapel Hill, Youngsville, Sanford, Clayton, Garner, Morrisville, Durham, Hillsboro, Carrboro, Wake Forrest, Knightdale, Rolesville, Wendell, Zebulon, Creedmoor, Franklinton, Lillington, Coats, Smithfield, and Wilson’s Mills, North Carolina.
+At Screen Medics, we offer porch screens to residents of Raleigh, Cary, Apex, Holly Springs, Fuquay-Varina, Willow Spring, Pittsboro, Chapel Hill, Youngsville, Sanford, Clayton, Garner, Morrisville, Durham, Hillsborough, Carrboro, Wake Forest, Knightdale, Rolesville, Wendell, Zebulon, Creedmoor, Franklinton, Lillington, Coats, Smithfield, and Wilson’s Mills, North Carolina.